-This Homemade Lemonade is refreshing and full of flavor.
-Freshly squeezed ripe lemons are key in making the best homemade lemonade you have ever tasted.
-Fresh from scratch lemonade is so easy to make and contains only 3 simple ingredients!
-Best of all, you can easily adjust the sweetness, so you can make it exactly how you like it!
-So, when you are craving a nice cold glass of fresh lemonade, give this recipe a try; you will love it!
+This Homemade Cane Sugar Lemonade is refreshing and full of flavor.
+Freshly squeezed lemons are key in making the best lemonade.
+This lemonade is easy to make and contains only 3 simple ingredients!

-Homemade lemonade is one of our favorite drinks to enjoy in the summer.
-When it is crazy hot outside, sometimes the only way to cool off is by drinking an ice-cold glass of fresh homemade lemonade.
+Homemade lemonade is one of my favorite drinks to enjoy in the summer.
+When it is super hot outside, sometimes the only way to cool off is by drinking an ice-cold glass of fresh homemade lemonade.

 Jump to: